P-Sreeshanth/resumeeATS/replit.md

 ## Overview

-This is a rule-based ATS (Applicant Tracking System) Resume Analyzer that evaluates how well resumes match job descriptions without using Large Language Models (LLMs).
-The system uses traditional NLP techniques, keyword matching, and scoring algorithms to provide instant feedback on resume-job fit, similar to how enterprise ATS systems like Taleo, Workday, and Greenhouse operate.
+This is a Go-based rule-based ATS (Applicant Tracking System) Resume Analyzer that provides comprehensive resume scoring and analysis.
+The system can analyze resumes both standalone (for general quality assessment) and against specific job descriptions (for targeted matching).
+It uses traditional NLP techniques, keyword matching, and scoring algorithms without requiring Large Language Models (LLMs), providing instant feedback similar to how enterprise ATS systems operate.

 ## User Preferences